 “Hey, Mom.
 Would you make cheese shells again?
 I promise I’ll eat most of mine.”

 “Most?”
 Hannah asked as she put the milk in the fridge.
 The amount she’d spent was appalling, considering how tight money was.
 Thank heavens Grace thought pasta and cheese sauce was a delicacy.

 “A few might fall on the floor,” Grace said, petting a sleek tuxedo cat taking her bath in the old fashioned dry sink.

 “How would they get on the floor?”

 “They might fall off my plate.”
-Grace cuddled the cat, who bore up begrudgingly for about three seconds, then vaulted to the floor.
+Grace cuddled the cat, who bore up grudgingly for about three seconds, then vaulted to the floor.
 Grace took a piece of purple yarn from a drawer, trailing an end around the cat’s ears.

 “Ginger is a dog.
 She’d eat kittens if she got hungry enough.”
-The groceries put away, Hannah set out placemats and cutlery for two on the kitchen table.
+The groceries put away, Hannah set out place mats and cutlery for two on the kitchen table.
 “You wouldn’t eat kittens just because Henry let Ginger eat kittens, would you?”

 Did all parents make that same dumb argument?

 And did all parents put just a few cheesy pieces of pasta in the cat dish?
 Did all parents try to assuage guilt

 “Time to wash your hands, Grace,” Hannah said twenty minutes later.
 “Hot dogs are ready, so is your cat food.”